 If the Scheduled Order still fails to complete processing, the created Autoship Order in WooCommerce may be Invalid and you will need to delete the Invalid Order in WooCommerce.

 To identify the Invalid Order in WooCommerce that should be deleted, you can check the following:

 - The Processing Cycle for the Scheduled Order in QPilot will display the ID for the Order that was created.

 - The WooCommerce > Orders view in your WordPress Admin will display the ID for the Scheduled Order that failed to process in the "Origin" column.
 Learn more about How Scheduled Orders are Linked To WooCommerce Orders here.

-After the Invalid Order is deleted in WooCommerce, use the action to Continue Processing the Failed Scheduled Order.
+After the Invalid Order is deleted in WooCommerce, use the action to Restart Processing the Failed Scheduled Order.

-- After the error causing the Invalid Order in WooCommerce is resolved and after the Invalid Order is deleted in WooCommerce, you will be able to continue processing the Failed Scheduled Order.
+- After the error causing the Invalid Order in WooCommerce is resolved and after the Invalid Order is deleted in WooCommerce, you will be able to restart processing the Failed Scheduled Order.